 The role can be summarised by how a chaplain visits seafarers.

 The first person a chaplain meets when boarding a ship is the watchman.
-The watchman will want to know your purpose.
-They expect that everyone who comes up that gangway is more work for them and everyone else on the ship.
+The watchman will want to know your purpose and expect that everyone who comes up that gangway is more work for them and everyone else on the ship.

 “So also faith by itself, if it does not have works, is dead” James 2:17.